tesseract-olap/tesseract/README.md

 If you installed using Homebrew on macOS, the binary is automatically moved to your `usr/local/bin` folder and is called `tesseract-olap`.

+Note: as of v0.13.0 the binary is called `tesseract-olap` on both linux and osx.

 ### Installation

 #### macOS